Das MegaHub in Lehrte. | © DB AG / Oliver Lang

 LkSG

-For this reason, we have drawn up the DB Code of Conduct for Business Partners in addition to the DB Code of Conduct.
-It requires our suppliers and business partners to comply with ethical and legal standards.
-For us as Deutsche Bahn, this means making a significant contribution to sustainable action in the supply chain.
+For this reason, DB has drawn up the DB Code of Conduct for Business Partners in addition to the DB Code of Conduct.
+It requires suppliers and business partners to comply with ethical and legal standards.
+For Deutsche Bahn, this means making a significant contribution to sustainable action in the supply chain.

 The German Act on Corporate Due Diligence Obligations in Supply Chains

 With the introduction of the German Act on Corporate Due Diligence Obligations in Supply Chains (LkSG), the legislator has created the framework for responsible and sustainable value creation along the entire supply chain.
-As Deutsche Bahn, we comply with the requirements of the LkSG.
+Deutsche Bahn complies with the requirements of the LkSG.

-For example, we establish an appropriate risk management system and conduct regular analyses to identify and minimize potential human rights and environment-related risks and to prevent, end or minimize the extent of any human rights-related or environment-related obligations.
-We also use appropriate preventive measures to avert human rights and environment-related risks in our own business operations or those of our suppliers.
+For example, DB has established an appropriate risk management system and conducts regular analyses to identify and minimize potential human rights and environment-related risks and to prevent, end or minimize the extent of any human rights-related or environment-related obligations.
+By implementing appropriate preventive measures, Deutsche Bahn also works to prevent human rights and environmental risks within its own operations and among its suppliers.

 The complaint procedure

-To ensure compliance with the LkSG in our own business operations and in the supply chain, we have established a complaint procedure.
+To ensure compliance with the LkSG in its own business operations and in the supply chain, Deutsche Bahn has established a complaint procedure.
 Information about human and environment-related risks and violations can be submitted there.

 How can reports be submitted?